thomvhout/tristaller/README.md

 # Archive
 ![Tristaller QT](images/tristaller_qt.png)
 This project started out in [QT](https://www.qt.io/) and Python.
-The choice to use ImGui was made because not all features included in QT are permitted to be used in an Open Source project.
+The choice to use ImGui instead was made because not all features included in QT are permitted to be used in an Open Source project.
 As a bonus Python is ditched for C++ and it is possible to write shaders for ImGui (e.g. for a cool moving background).